hmadake/Clothing_Web_application/README.md

 # Clothing_Web_application
-this repo is an the project online clothing web application using java jsp servlet
+this repo is about the online clothing web application.